tmlx1990/fesod/website/docs/help/faq.md

 ## Feature Limitations

 - **Q:** What functions does FastExcel support?
 What functions are not supported?
-- **A:** FastExcel supports efficient reading and writing operations for Excel files, including support for CSV format (starting from version 3.0.0-beta1).
+- **A:** FastExcel supports efficient reading and writing operations for Excel files, including support for CSV format.
 Unsupported functions include concurrent writing to a single file, reading and writing image macros, etc.

 ## Choosing Write Operations